Configuration Steps

 -

-Support for Azure Availability Zones is available with template version 20200303 and above.
+Support for Azure Availability Zones is available with the template version 20200303 and above.

 DNS Resource Zone ID

-Resource Id is the unique, permanent, identifier assigned to each Azure resource.
-The DNS Zone Resource in its related Properties tab.
+Resource ID is the unique permanent identifier assigned to each Azure resource.
+ID of the DNS Zone Resource can be found in its related Properties tab.

 DNS Record Set Name